KDL-umass/compositional_models_cate/README.md

 2. Run ```factoryScenarioGenerator.ipynb``` notebook to generate various manufacturing assembly line layouts with hierarchical structures and initial factory conditions which determine how much raw material is available and specifies the product demand.
 - Running this notebook will generate ```factory_scenario``` folder and ```initial_conditions``` folder.
 3. The number of workers and their skill distribution is specified in ```workers/workers_00.json``` and ```workers/workers_01.json``` folder.
 This specifies the binary treatment for hierarchical assembly layouts (units).
-3. Run ```simulate_factories-time-dynamicsipynb``` notebook which uses simpy (an event simulator) to generate potential outcomes for different treatments.
-It takes a factory scenario (hierarchical structure representing instance-specofic composition) as an input, runs it with a set of factory workers with multiple skill levels to calculate total rework, scrap and products produced by each station and the whole factory (component-level and unit-level potential ouctomes.)
+3. Run ```simulate_factories-time-dynamics.ipynb``` notebook which uses simpy (an event simulator) to generate potential outcomes for different treatments.
+It takes a factory scenario (hierarchical structure representing instance-specific composition) as an input, runs it with a set of factory workers with multiple skill levels to calculate total rework, scrap and products produced by each station and the whole factory (component-level and unit-level potential ouctomes.)

 ## Experiment results
 In order to reproduce experiment results, currently we have separate codebase for each domain.
 Run the code in the respective folder to reproduce experiment results.
 ### Synthetic data
 - cd ```synthetic_data```

 - Run ```./base_experiments.sh``` in ```synthetic_data/``` folder to generate results for compositional generalization experiment for sequential and parallel compositional structures.
-This will generate ```results/``` folder in ```synthetic_data/``` with json files consisting of $R^2$ and PEHE metrics for CATE estimation task.
+This will generate ```results/``` folder in ```synthetic_data/``` with json files consisting of $R^2$ and ```PEHE``` metrics for CATE estimation task.

 - Use ```notebooks/plot_results.ipynb``` to reproduce the results of Figure 3.

 ### Manufacturing domain

-#### Unitary model training
+#### Unitary model training and evaluation
 - Run ```manufacturing_assembly/highLevelModelTraining.ipynb``` for CATE estimation using unitary models.

+#### Compositional model training and evaluation
+- First, run ```manufacturing_assembly/LowLevelModels.ipynb``` to train component-level models for potential outcomes estimation.

+- Then, run ```manufacturing_assembly/LowLevelModels-aggregation.ipynb``` to aggregate the component-level estimates to obtain unit-level estimate using compositional approach.

 ### Query execution domain